 Wholesalers are essentially selling real estate without a license.
 You are trusting the biggest investment of your life to an individual who:

-- is not bound by a code of ethics or a fiduciary obligation to represent your best interests,
+- Is not bound by a code of ethics or a fiduciary obligation to represent your best interests.

-- has not been required to take any educational classes or pass any certification qualifying them to sell real estate.
+- Has not been required to take any educational classes or pass any certification qualifying them to sell real estate.

 State governments require real estate licenses and training, in large part to protect the public from an unscrupulous activity.
 Selling real estate without a license is against the law.
 Wholesalers get around this because the contract they use is carefully worded to indicate it is not a sales agreement at all.
 It's an agreement that allows them to assign the property to another buyer; the transaction is a direct one between the buyer and seller without an agent involved.
 As a seller working with a wholesaler, you are not represented by anyone who is licensed to handle real estate transactions.

-From start to finish, wholesale deals can take longer than a traditional sale
+Real estate wholesaling can take longer than a traditional sale

 One of the selling points a wholesaler will make is that you'll get your cash faster by selling through them.
 The truth is that from the time you sign an assignment contract until you get to the closing table, the process can actually take longer going through a wholesaler.
 That's because there are 30 extra days built into the process.
 Those 30 days when the wholesaler is holding the assignment contract looking for a buyer could be 30 days when your property is on the MLS being seen by thousands of buyers, many of whom have the cash to buy and renovate your property and are anxious to get started!

-There are still “showings” whether you go through a wholesaler or a licensed agent
+Still have 'showings' whether you go through a wholesaler or a licensed agent

 Showings are an inconvenience for sellers.
 I get that.
 Nobody likes strangers walking through their home looking at their stuff!
 But don't believe that going through a wholesaler will save you this intrusion.
 People — even rehabbers — don't buy a home sight-unseen.
 You will have to deal with showings whether you go through a wholesaler or the more traditional home-selling process.